cap-js/docs/cds/cdl.md

 :::

-Keywords are *case-insensitive*, but most commonly used in lowercase notation.
+Keywords are *case-insensitive*, but are most commonly used in lowercase notation.

 Identifiers are *case-significant*, that is, `Foo` and `foo` would identify different things.